Derived categories of (one-sided) exact categories and their localizations: Preliminaries

 \begin{definition} A conflation category $\CC$ is called \emph{right exact} or \emph{deflation-exact} if it satisfies the following axioms: \begin{enumerate}[label=\textbf{R\arabic*},start=0] \item The identity morphism $1_0\colon 0\rightarrow 0$ is a deflation. \item The composition of two deflations is again a deflation. \item The pullback of a deflation along any morphism exists and is again a deflation, i.e.

 \end{enumerate}

-Dually, a conflation category $\CC$ is called \emph{left exact} or \emph{inflation-exact} if the opposite category $\CC^{op}$ is right exact.
-For completeness, a left exact category is a conflation category such that the class of conflations satisfies the following axioms: \begin{enumerate}[label=\textbf{L\arabic*},start=0] \item The identity morphism $1_0\colon 0\rightarrow 0$ is an inflation. \item The composition of two inflations is again an inflation. \item The pushout of an inflation along any morphism exists and is again an inflation, i.e.
+Dually, a conflation category $\CC$ is called \emph{left exact} or \emph{inflation-exact} if the opposite category $\CC^{op}$ is deflation-exact.
+For completeness, an inflation-exact category is a conflation category such that the class of conflations satisfies the following axioms: \begin{enumerate}[label=\textbf{L\arabic*},start=0] \item The identity morphism $1_0\colon 0\rightarrow 0$ is an inflation. \item The composition of two inflations is again an inflation. \item The pushout of an inflation along any morphism exists and is again an inflation, i.e.

 \end{enumerate} \end{definition}